List of bus routes in Brooklyn: Routes B1 to B39

-Routes B100 and B103
+Routes B41 to B103

-These routes were formerly operated by the Command Bus Company until MTA takeover in December 2005.
-The routes are currently operated by MTA Bus Company.
+Subway shuttle routes

+The following table lists the scheduled NYC Bus routes that temporarily replace portions of service on the New York City Subway due to system maintenance.

 Route B110

 This route is operated by Private Transportation Corporation under a franchise with the City of New York, and is the only unsubsidized route operating in Brooklyn.
-Buses on the B110 route do not accept MetroCard, instead charging a one-way exact change fare of US$5.00.
+Buses on the B110 route do not accept MetroCard or OMNY, instead charging a one-way exact change fare of US$5.00.

 In October 2011, the B110 was reported in several New York newspapers to have signs requiring female passengers to sit in the back to avoid possible contact with men, as is considered necessary by some Hasidic Jewish groups in the area it serves.
 The story was reported internationally.
 On October 20, the New York City Department of Transportation said it would shut down the line if the gender separation was not discontinued, and six days later, Private Transportation Corporation agreed to end this practice.

 As of 2013, Private Transportation Corporation no longer enforces the Hasidic custom that men and women sit apart in social situations.
 Still, most Hasidic men and women riders choose to sit apart from each other, and do not complain about segregation.

 Dollar vans

 When the MTA discontinued some routes on June 27, 2010, operators of commuter vans, also known as dollar vans, were allowed to take over certain discontinued routes.
 In Brooklyn, these routes were the B23, B39 (which has since been restored), and B71.
 There are also dollar vans that operate to areas with little mass transit service, or provide an alternative mode of transportation to certain bus routes such as the B41 and B46.
-The vans, some licensed by the New York City Taxi and Limousine Commission and some unlicensed, charge a fare of $2.00, lower than the $2.75 fare for MTA-operated local buses, but without free transfers.
+The vans, some licensed by the New York City Taxi and Limousine Commission and some unlicensed, charge a fare of $2, lower than the $2.90 fare for MTA-operated local buses, but without free transfers.